 Ignored Expert: The authors of the Warmbrunn-Knight report were one example.
 At the very least, it's pointed out no one would take zombies as a threat seriously, especially when China seemed to be the bigger, more credible threat.

-I Have Many Names: The Redeker Plan, the overall human survival strategy, later gained nation specific monikers, such as the Chang Doctrine.
+I Have Many Names: The Redeker Plan, the overall human survival strategy that came out of South Africa, later gained nation specific monikers, such as the Chang Doctrine in South Korea or the Prochnow Plan in Germany.

 Immune to Bullets: Unless you get the zombie with a good headshot, it isn't gonna work.
 It'll keep coming.